mitre/saf/README.md

 ### Attest

-Attesting to 'Not Reviewed' controls can be done with the saf attest commands.
-Sometimes requirements can’t be tested automatically by security tools and hence require manual review, whereby someone interviews people and/or examines a system to confirm (i.e., attest as to) whether the control requirements have been satisfied.
+Attest to 'Not Reviewed' controls: sometimes requirements can’t be tested automatically by security tools and hence require manual review, whereby someone interviews people and/or examines a system to confirm (i.e., attest as to) whether the control requirements have been satisfied.

 #### Create Attestations
 ```